Double album: 1948 to the early 1970s: long-play records

 The introduction of the long-play or LP record in 1948 allowed longer tracks or a greater number of tracks per record, with approximately 22 minutes of music per side, for a total of 44 minutes.
 Despite this, recordings of entire classical or operatic pieces were often too long for one LP disc, thus albums of two or more discs were made.
 As they were costly to make and sell, double albums and multi-record releases were largely limited to long works such as classical music and, later, to live recordings and compilations.
 One of the first live double albums, and one of the earliest double albums featuring non-classical music, was The Famous 1938 Carnegie Hall Jazz Concert by Benny Goodman, a concert recording released in 1950 on Columbia Records.
 Studio recordings of operas have been released as double, triple, quadruple and quintuple albums since the 1950s.

 As record costs reduced over time and greater thought was given to the album as an artistic piece, double albums became more common.
 One of the first examples consisting of new studio recordings is 1956's Ella Fitzgerald Sings the Cole Porter Song Book.
-Bob Dylan's Blonde on Blonde, released on June 20, 1966, is widely considered to be one of the first double albums in popular music with complete original recordings by the artist.
-It was followed just a week later by the Mothers of Invention's debut album Freak Out!, which was released on June 27, 1966.
+Bob Dylan's Blonde on Blonde, released on June 20, 1966, is widely mislabeled as the first double album.
+It was followed just a week later by the Mothers of Invention's Freak Out!, the first debut double album, which was released on June 27, 1966.

 In the years following, original double albums from pop and rock artists became more common, and were often released at the height of the artists' careers.
-Notable examples include The Beatles' eponymous 1968 album, Elton John’s Goodbye Yellow Brick Road from 1973, and Led Zeppelin's Physical Graffiti from 1975.
+Notable examples include Jimi Hendrix's Electric Ladyland from October 1968, The Beatles' eponymous 1968 album, Elton John's Goodbye Yellow Brick Road from 1973, and Led Zeppelin's Physical Graffiti from 1975.
 Additionally, the rise of progressive rock at the time, which often involves complex and long tracks akin to classical music, and concept albums often made a second disc necessary.
+Notable examples include Yes's 4-track Tales From Topographic Oceans from 1973 and Genesis's The Lamb Lies Down on Broadway from 1974.
 The best-selling double album of all time is Pink Floyd's The Wall, from 1979 with over 30 million copies (60 million units) sold worldwide.